Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 4. Is eDiscovery a backup solution?

 Despite the data preservation capabilities, Microsoft eDiscovery is not a backup solution.
 Missing features like single-click restore, automated backup with snapshots, granular restore features, etc., are a few reasons why organizations should not use eDiscovery as an alternative to a backup solution like SysCloud.
-To know more about how eDiscovery is different from a third-party cloud backup tool, click here.

 Get actionable SaaS administration insights